dnsimple/dnsimple-support/content/articles/manage-cname-record.markdown

     ![](/files/record-cname-create-new.png)

     - _Name_: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent `www.example.com` enter `www`.
 Leave it blank to represent the root domain `example.com`.
     - _Content_: the target host name this host will point to.
-It must be a host name (e.g. foo.bar.com) and not an URL (e.g. http://foo.bar.com or http://foo.bar.com/foo are invalid).
+It must be a host name (e.g. foo.bar.com) and not a URL (e.g. http://foo.bar.com or http://foo.bar.com/foo are invalid).

     As with any other DNS record, you can configure: